andyzhangx/demo/aks-engine/README.md

 ### Change default storage class (with single master)
-For k8s cluster setup by acs-engine (prior to v0.10.0), the default storage class would be [unmanaged azure disk storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/#azure-unmanaged-disk-storage-class), below is the workaround to change the default class to **managed** azure disk storage class:
+For k8s cluster setup by aks-engine (prior to v0.10.0), the default storage class would be [unmanaged azure disk storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/#azure-unmanaged-disk-storage-class), below is the workaround to change the default class to **managed** azure disk storage class:
 1. edit following file on master:
 ```
 sudo vi /etc/kubernetes/addons/azure-storage-classes.yaml